 There are over 100+ different types of Koi fish for sale characterized by their body shapes, proportions, color varieties, and scale patterns that make one stand out from the other.
 Out of those 100+ types, 8 of the most popular and best koi fish for sale are discussed below.

-Gosanke is the tremendous trio of Kohaku, Sanke, and Showa, which are the most popular kind of Koi fish.
+Gosanke is the tremendous trio of Kohaku, Sanke, and Showa, which are the most popular types of Koi fish.
 Gosanke is graced with lustrous white skin with red and black patches all over the shiny surface.

 Kohaku is one of the most adored and common varieties of Gosanke in Japan and around the world.
 All three types of Gosanke are identical in terms of their body size, proportion, and scales.
 However, the major difference lies in their color patterns.
 Kohaku is differentiated on the basis of red or orange and white color patterns on their skin, while Sanke and Showa come in a spectrum of red or orange, white, and black spots on their skin.